1242035/spree/guides/src/content/developer/source/about.md

 This is perhaps the most important principle behind the design philosophy.
 We need to stay focused on core functionality (the 90% that everybody needs.)
-For this reason it is not appropriate for Spree to attempt to become a Content Management System (CMS).
+For this reason it is not appropriate for Viauco to attempt to become a Content Management System (CMS).
 There are already some pretty good Rails based CMS projects out there such as [Radiant](http://radiantcms.org).
 CMS is definitely important but it is a big enough task to warrant its own project.
-Spree will definitely be looking at ways to integrate with existing CMS platforms, we just won't be attempting to reinvent the CMS concept.
+Viauco will definitely be looking at ways to integrate with existing CMS platforms, we just won't be attempting to reinvent the CMS concept.

 ## Requirements

-This guide is designed for beginners who want to get started with a Spree application from scratch.
+This guide is designed for beginners who want to get started with a Viauco application from scratch.
 It assumes a basic working knowledge of Ruby on Rails.
 To get the most out of this guide, you need to have some prerequisites installed: